SDN Logo

 What was the most difficult question?

-Students said the most difficult question asked at University of Connecticut School of Medicine discussed a wide range of topics, including personal experiences, ethical dilemmas, and future aspirations.
-Some respondents mentioned encountering Multiple Mini Interview (MMI)-styled questions or scenarios, possibly subject to a nondisclosure agreement, while others highlighted questions about healthcare systems, personal attributes, and decision-making processes.
+Students said most difficult question asked at University of Connecticut School of Medicine discussed a wide range of topics including personal reflections, healthcare system improvements, ethical dilemmas, and hypothetical scenarios.
+Several respondents mentioned an MMI-styled question based on their application, indicating a structured interview format, possibly involving a nondisclosure agreement.

 How long was the interview?